mjd95/site/content/posts/tuesday-paper-2020-05-26.md

 ## The Raft Algorithm

 Raft elects a leader, who is then responsible for managing the replicated log.
 The leader accepts log entries from clients, replicates them to other servers, and tells the other servers when it is safe to apply the log entries to their state machines.
-Leader election is therefore a first class concept in Raft, which we'll discuss in details.
+Leader election is therefore a first class concept in Raft, which we'll discuss in detail.

 First some basics.
 A Raft cluster is a collection of servers (typically five, which could survive two failures), and any server is either a _leader_, a _follower_, or a _candidate_.
 In normal operations, there is one _leader_ responsible for all communication with clients, and the remaining servers are _follower_.
 The _candidate_ stage only comes up during leader election.